tonethar/IGME-330-Master/notes/HW-ajax-5.md

 ```

 - The `fetch()` method call above returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) object.
 A Promise is a JavaScript object that "wraps" an asynchronous function.
-- MDN decribes them fairly well = "A Promise is an object representing the eventual completion or failure of an asynchronous operation.
+- MDN decribes them fairly well: *"A Promise is an object representing the eventual completion or failure of an asynchronous operation.
 Since most people are consumers of already-created promises, this guide will explain consumption of returned promises before explaining how to create them.
-Essentially, a promise is a returned object to which you attach callbacks, instead of passing callbacks into a function."
+Essentially, a promise is a returned object to which you attach callbacks, instead of passing callbacks into a function."*
 - The above code logs out the `Promise` object, which is "pending" and thus incomplete because the data has not yet downloaded.
 So this code isn't too useful yet, let's move on

 <hr>